-All school leaders must have sufficient time to carry out their responsibilities to focus on improving student learning and on fostering an anti-racist, culturally responsive, anti-discriminatory, and inclusive learning environment.
-To accomplish that, the superintendent or his or her their designee must:
+All school leaders must have sufficient time to carry out their responsibilities in order to focus on improving student learning and on fostering an anti-racist, culturally responsive, anti-discriminatory, and inclusive learning environment.
+To accomplish that, the superintendent or his or her designee must:

-- a) supervise a licensed principals and CTE directors who shall be responsible for the day-to-day leadership of their school or center; - b) create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers; - c) create professional learning groups for all teachers that meet during school time at least two hours per month and are facilitated by trained teachers; - d) engage in professional development coursework and professional learning opportunities to understand and advance equity across the SU/SD; - e) coordinate the principal's or CTE director's schedule, as applicable, to enable him/her them to engage in student learning, such as: - i. teaching a course or hosting an advisory with students;
+- a. supervise a licensed principal who shall be responsible for the day-to-day leadership of the school; - b. create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers; - c. create professional learning groups for all teachers that meet during school time at least two hours per month and are facilitated by trained teachers; - d. engage in professional development coursework and professional learning opportunities to understand and advance equity across the supervisory union;

+d. e. coordinate the principal's schedule to enable him/her this person to engage in student learning, such as:

-- ii. mentoring a group of students in developing their Personalized Learning Plans; - iii. providing support for students through support services; or - iv. other methods of student engagement as approved by the superintendent. - f) provide teacher support and evaluation aligned with the guidelines approved by the State Board of Education; and - g) minimize, as much as possible, supervision of non-teaching staff by the principal.
+- 1. teaching a course or hosting an advisory with students; - 2. mentoring a group of students in developing their Personalized Learning Plans; - 3. providing support for students through support services; or - 4. other methods of student engagement as approved by the superintendent.

+e-f. provide teacher support and evaluation aligned with the guidelines approved by the State Board of Education.

+$\underline{\textbf{g}}.$ minimize, as much as possible, supervision of non-teaching staff by the principal.